jkltech/apertain-as-aar/README.md

 2. Integer array of resource that mention Title text for each page.
 3. Integer array of resource that mention Description Text for each page.
 4. Integer array of resource that mention Background colors for each page.
+5. Integer array of resource that mentions whether screenshot is bottom or top oriented.

 The array size determines the number of Screens in the Customer On-Boarding UI.
 For example the array for each argument is four, you will get four Screens.